401(k) Hardship Withdrawal Rules 2022

 The main difference between 401(k) hardships and 401(k) loans is your ability to repay.
 In most cases, the loan amount will be limited to $50,000 (or 50% of your balance), and you’ll need to repay the money within five years at a low interest rate.

-If you are age 59.5 or younger and leave your job before paying back the loan, you’ll have until Tax Day of the subsequent year to repay the entire loan.
+If you leave your job before paying back the loan, you’ll have until Tax Day of the subsequent year to repay the entire loan.
 Otherwise, the full balance will be taxed and penalized as a withdrawal.
 On the other hand, 401(k) hardships do not need to be repaid and are not charged interest.

 What Is the Rule of 55?

 The “Rule of 55” allows early distribution as early as age 55, penalty-free, so long as you’re retiring from the workforce and not simply changing employers.
-If you’re 59.5 or older, you can take regular 401(k) distributions without penalty, though they’ll be taxed as income unless you have a Roth 401(k) plan.
+If you’re 59.5 or older, you can take regular 401(k) distributions without penalty, though they’ll be taxed as income unless your distribution is from a Roth source.

 How Are My Taxes Different In 2022 If I Took Out a CARES Act Loan in 2020?